PrashamTrivedi/MongoObsidianNotes/Evaluation.md

 		- Disc Access Time is not disabled.
 - [ ] User Resource Limits
 	- Check in `/etc/security/limits.conf`, check for `mongod` entries in Domain
-		- No entries in Mongod.
+		- No entries of Mongod.
 - [ ] Disable Transparent Huge Pages
 	- Looks like THP are enabled
 - [ ] Set Readahead